lmbarros/romualdo-language/doc/instruction-set.md

 **Immediate Operands:** None.
 **Pops:** Three bounded numbers, *C*, *B* and *A*.
 **Pushes:** One value, the result of blending *A* and *B* with the weight *C*.

+### `CALL`

+**Purpose:** Calls a function.
+**Immediate Operands:** One byte *A*, interpreted as the number of arguments the function takes.
+This refers to the actual number of arguments, not counting the object representing the callee that is pushed as a sort of zeroth argument (see "calling convention" above).
+**Pops:** Nothing, but see the section above about the calling convention.
+**Pushes:** Nothing, but see the section above about the calling convention.
+**Other Effects:** Pushes the called function into the call stack, making it the new function being executed.
+(Notice this is talking about the call stack, which is separate from the "normal", values stack.)

 ### `CONSTANT`